seanchas116/TFLiteSegmentationQt/README.md

 ## Install tensorflow-lite

-This repo already includes tensorflow-lite build, but if you want to use tensorflow-lite built by yourself do the following:
+This repo already includes tensorflow-lite build (v2.0.0), but if you want to use tensorflow-lite built by yourself do the following:

 * Clone [tensorflow repo](https://github.com/tensorflow/tensorflow)
 * Build tensorflow-lite for desktop